KaveIO/AmbariKave/README.md

 ( NB: the repository server uses a semi-private password only as a means of avoiding robots and reducing DOS attacks this password is intended to be widely known and is used here as an extension of the URL )

-* OR to install the HEAD from git: you will need ssh access to our gitlabs repo.
-For that you need to have already configured ssh keys.
+* OR to install the HEAD from git: example given with ssh copying from this github repo.
 ```
 #test ssh keys with
-ssh -T git@gitlab-nl.dna.kpmglab.com
+ssh -T git@github.com
 #if this works,
-git clone git@gitlab-nl.dna.kpmglab.com:kave/ambarikave.git
+git clone git@github.com:KaveIO/AmbariKave.git
 # Once you have a local checkout, install it with:
 sudo service iptables stop
 sudo chkconfig iptables off
-cd ambarikave
+cd AmbariKave
 sudo dev/install.sh
 sudo dev/patch.sh
 sudo ambari-server start